How to Install Two Operating Systems on One Computer🔥

 Step 4.
 Change the boot order to boot from a USB

 Typically, this can be located in the Boot menu.
-Find the boot order menu, and change it such that a USB drive boots up first.
+Find the boot order menu, and change it so that a USB drive boots up first.

 change boot order